Search This Blog

 Trouble In The Crowd

 While everything sounds quite civilized, where crowds gathered in Marlow there was always a little trouble to be found.
 In 1872 some squabbles broke out near the grandstand by the bridge and a policeman narrowly escaped being thrown bodily into the water.
 The day ended more happily with a fireworks display organised by Mr Brooks of Crystal Palace.
 These events may have been more interesting than the actual racing judging by a description of the 1875 regatta which condemned it as a failure and uninteresting with too many fouls, row overs and a general lack of competition.
 It ends by adding that the "rustics mustered in great number and seemed satisfied."
 Ouch.
 But rustics or no, the event kept growing with water polo (played in canoes) added to the programme, a long standing and very popular event.
-There was event just for the Marlow Rifle Volunteers in 1878 too.
+There were races just for the Marlow Rifle Volunteers in 1878 too.
 Carriages still lined the bridge, despite attempts of the police to keep things moving along.
 Trying to get a glimpse of the river between them were the pedestrians eager to catch a sight of the Prince and Princess of Wales who were expected to pass through in 1878 on regatta day.
 They recieved a royal salute as they did so and a hearty cheer as well.

 The Crowds Form